FluxML/Flux.jl/docs/src/models/layers.md

 Several normalisation layers behave differently under training and inference (testing).
 By default, Flux will automatically determine when a layer evaluation is part of training or inference.

+!!! warning
+    This automatic train/test detection works best with Zygote, the default automatic differentiation package.
+It may not work with other packages such as Tracker, Yota, or ForwardDiff.

 The functions `Flux.trainmode!` and `Flux.testmode!` let you manually specify which behaviour you want.
 When called on a model, they will place all layers within the model into the specified mode.

 ```@docs